History of slavery: Abolitionist movements

 Slavery has existed, in one form or another, throughout the whole of human history.
 So, too, have movements to free large or distinct groups of slaves.
 However, abolitionism should be distinguished from efforts to help a particular group of slaves, or to restrict one practice, such as the slave trade.

 Drescher (2009) provides a model for the history of the abolition of slavery, emphasizing its origins in Western Europe.
 Around the year 1500, slavery had virtually died out in Western Europe, but was a normal phenomenon practically everywhere else.
-The imperial powers – the British, French, Spanish, Portuguese, Dutch, and Belgian empires, and a few others – built worldwide empires based primarily on plantation agriculture using slaves imported from Africa.
+The imperial powers – the British, French, Spanish, Portuguese and Dutch empires, and a few others – built worldwide empires based primarily on plantation agriculture using slaves imported from Africa.
 However, the powers took care to minimize the presence of slavery in their homelands.
 In 1807 Britain and soon after, the United States also, both criminalized the international slave trade.
 The Royal Navy was increasingly effective in intercepting slave ships, freeing the captives and taking the crew for trial in courts.

 Although there were numerous slave revolts in the Caribbean, the only successful uprising came in the French colony of Haiti in the 1790s, where the slaves rose up, killed the mulattoes and whites, and established the independent Republic of Haiti.

 The continuing profitability of slave-based plantations and the threats of race war slowed the development of abolition movements during the first half of the 19th century.
 These movements were strongest in Britain, and after 1840 in the United States.
 The Northern states of the United States abolished slavery, partly in response to the United States Declaration of Independence, between 1777 and 1804.
 Britain ended slavery in its empire in the 1830s.
 However, the plantation economies of the southern United States, based on cotton, and those in Brazil and Cuba, based on sugar, expanded and grew even more profitable.
 The bloody American Civil War ended slavery in the United States in 1865.
 The system ended in Cuba and Brazil in the 1880s because it was no longer profitable for the owners.
 Slavery continued to exist in Africa, where Arab slave traders raided black areas for new captives to be sold in the system.
 European colonial rule and diplomatic pressure slowly put an end to the trade, and eventually to the practice of slavery itself.